Charles Leighton, LCSW, CGP

 Dr. Jennifer Dismukes

-Dr. Dismukes is our consulting psychiatrist on site.
-She is available for psychopharmacologic consultation.
-Dr. Dismukes is board certified in child, adolescent, and adult mental illness and addictions, and has 16 years experience.
+Dr. Dismukes is our consulting psychiatrist on site, available for psychopharmacologic consultation.
+Dr. Dismukes is board certified in child, adolescent, and adult mental illness and addictions, and has over 16 years of experience.
+To schedule an appointment with Dr. Dismukes, please contact her office directly.

 Kate Eick, Office Administrator & Intake Coordinator